mm6/ethereum-lab1-hardhat/README.md

     }
 }
 ```
-Compile the code with the following command.
-We do this in the directory just above contracts.
+15. Using Node Package Execute, compile the code with the following command.
+We do this in the
+directory just above the contracts directory.

 Note that this command will download the appropriate compiler.

 ```